frol/python-cropresize2/README.rst

 cropresize
 ==========

+NOTE: This is the fork of `cropresize <http://pypi.python.org/pypi/cropresize/0.1.6>`_

 cropresize uses `PIL <http://www.pythonware.com/products/pil/>`_ to crop and resize an image as appropriate for web presentation. cropresize is a convenience package that allows image